Minimum Wages in Concentrated Labor Markets: Labor Market Concentration

+In the following section, I provide first evidence on labor market concentration in Germany and inspect its correlation with markdowns in the labor market and markups in the product market.
+Appendix \ref{sec:D} delivers information on the statistical properties of the concentration indices, the delineation of the underlying markets, and further descriptive evidence on concentration in the German labor market.
+For more details on the flow-adjusted measure of labor market concentration, I refer the reader to Appendix \ref{sec:E}.
+Appendix \ref{sec:F} deals with the estimation of markdowns and markups and its correlates with labor market concentration.

+\paragraph{Sources of Monopsony Power.} Labor market concentration constitutes the classical source of monopsony power.
+In the Cournot oligopsony model, labor market concentration (in terms of employment HHI) directly manifests in higher markdowns because firms with higher market shares can exert greater downward leverage on market wages, as implied by Equation (\ref{eq:1}).
+Besides, labor supply to the firm may become more inelastic with higher labor market concentration for two additional reasons, resulting in even higher markdowns: First, high labor market concentration facilitates anti-competitive collusion among firms \citep{BoalRansom1997}.
+For instance, large firms can arrange mutual non-poaching agreements to effectively restrict personnel turnover between close competitors \citep{KruegerAshenfelter2022}.
+Second, by lowering the effective arrival rate of jobs, higher labor market concentration (in terms of HHI) exacerbates workers' search frictions, resulting in lower wages through fewer outside options \citep{JaroschEtAl2024}.

+\paragraph{Measurement.} I follow standard practice and construct measures of absolute labor market concentration on the basis of the Herfindahl-Hirschman Index (HHI), which equals the sum of squared market shares \citep{Hirschman1945,Herfindahl1950}.
+Specifically, I calculate labor market concentration as

-where $ e_{jmt} = \frac{L_{jmt}}{\sum_{j=1}^{J} L_{jmt}} $ represents establishment $j$'s share in overall employment of labor market $m$ in year $t$.
-HHI values range from zero to one, with higher values signalling more concentration (and less competition).
+where $ s_{jmt} = \frac{L_{jmt}}{\sum_{j=1}^{J} L_{jmt}} $ represents the share of firm $j$ in employment of labor market $m$ in year $t$.
+HHI values range from 0 to 1, and higher values signal greater concentration.
 In many countries, the HHI offers a guideline for antitrust policy.
-For instance, the E.U.\ Commission \citeyearpar{EC2004} scrutinizes the intensity of product market competition by means of three intervals for HHI scores: low (0.0-0.1), medium (0.1-0.2) and high levels of concentration (0.2-1.0).
+The E.U.\ Commission \citeyearpar{EC2004} scrutinizes the intensity of product market power by means of three intervals for HHI values: low (0.0-0.1), medium (0.1-0.2) and high levels of concentration (0.2-1.0).\footnote{Note that these intervals were defined in an ad-hoc manner for the evaluation of product markets in the European Union.
+Nevertheless, I interpret labor market concentration in light of these thresholds because, against the backdrop of limited awareness of monopsony power in past decades, analogous thresholds for labor markets have not (yet) been released by E.U.\ antitrust authorities.
+In the U.S., similar thresholds have been legislated and, since recently, additionally refer to labor markets \citep{FTC2023}.}

-The use of concentration indices necessitates an appropriate definition of labor markets.
-Following the literature (e.g., \citealp{Rinz2020}), I operationalize labor markets on the basis of observable firm characteristics, namely industry and workplace.
-On the one hand, \citet{Neal1995} shows that displaced workers who switch industry suffer a greater earnings loss than those workers that take up a new job in their pre-displacement industry, thus lending support to industry-specific human capital.
-On the other hand, labor markets also feature a local dimension as the attractiveness of jobs to applicants sharply decays with distance (Manning/Petrongolo, \citep{ManningPetrongolo2017,MarinescuRathelot2018}.